zimmski/tavor/README.md

 tavor --format-file basic.tavor fuzz
 ```

-This command outputs on every call random paths through the defined graph, since the default [fuzzing strategy](#fuzzing-strategy) of Tavor is the <code>random</code> strategy.
+On every call this command outputs random paths through the defined graph, since the default [fuzzing strategy](#fuzzing-strategy) of Tavor is the <code>random</code> strategy.

 Here are some example outputs: